NikolaT24/Data-Mining/README.md

 <p>
 This repository contains implementations of fundamental machine learning models,
-search techniques, and optimization algorithms — built for learning, experimentation, and clarity, as well as practicum tasks and a final project.
+search techniques, and optimization algorithms — built for learning, experimentation, and clarity.
+It contains practicum tasks and a final project as well.
 </p>

 </div>